AndrewReitz/Dagger-Presentation/Presentation/README.md

-# Presentation project for GDC
+# Presentation project for GDG-TC

 ## How to use
 You must have npm and bower installed